avaritech/itsfullofmars/README.md

 _Note: a sample dates.txt file is included in this repository to show formatting and error handling of an invalid date_

 Questions/comments/concerns? contact the author Charles Smith : trey@avari.tech

+### _Building and Running in Docker:_
+  docker build -t [buildname] .

+  docker run -it [buildname]:latest

+  The script will run by default in the container

+## KNOWN ISSUES
+  Docker server core image does not get headers for counting the queries remaining, has to do with invoke-webrequest Docker server core image also does not have a browser to open the generated HTML file